Hisense A6N vs Hisense S7NQ CanvasTV

 Yes

-The Hisense A6N television unfortunately is not suitable for use with a computer.
-The lack of support for chroma 4:4:4 means that fonts are completely blurry and unreadable, which makes using the television as a monitor very difficult.
-This definitely rules out this model as an option for those looking for a television to work with a PC.
+The Hisense A6N TV is unfortunately not suitable for use with a computer.
+Lack of support for 4:4:4 chroma subsampling causes fonts to be completely blurry and illegible, making it very difficult to use the TV as a monitor.
+This definitely rules out this model as an option for anyone looking for a TV to use with a PC.

 When it comes to working with a computer, the S7NQ Canvas TV performs really well.
 Gaming on it is seamless thanks to the presence of a 144 Hz panel and support for G-Sync with Nvidia cards.
 Input lag – as we mentioned earlier – is good, though not exceptional.